-Customs Made by ReSound is a custom-fit in-ear hearing aid that offers rechargeability and native Bluetooth streaming for iPhone and Android.
+Customs Made by ReSound are a line of custom-fit in-ear hearing aids that offer rechargeability and native Bluetooth streaming for iPhone and Android.
 Customs resemble a modern set of true wireless earbuds, but offer a full suite of advanced hearing aid technologies, and cost between $4,800 to $7,000 per pair, depending on how many advanced features you need—or want.

 Every ear is different.
 Built for all-day use and comfort, Customs are robust, medical-grade hearing aids that complement GN’s new over-the-counter (OTC) solution, Jabra Enhance Plus.
 But unlike Jabra Enhance Plus, Customs rely on exact renderings of both ear canals—taken digitally or using silicone impression material—to build hearing aids that fit the unique shape of your ears.
 As such, they’re designed to be worn comfortably and confidently all day long.